Menu

 Reading

-The children will read at least once a week with a teacher and have been given a reading book or an e-book to practise reading at home.
+The children will read three times a week with a teacher and have been given a reading book or an e-book to practise reading at home.
 Please ensure that these books are returned to their bags after reading at home, so that they can be re-read in school and used with other children.
 Please encourage your children to read other books and record in reading logs.